MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-your-spam-filter-policies.md

      - **Enable ZAP for phishing messages**: By default, ZAP is enabled for phishing detections, but you can disable it by clearing the checkbox.
      - **Enable ZAP for spam messages**: By default, ZAP is enabled for spam detections, but you can disable it by clearing the checkbox.

-   - **Enable end-user spam notifications**: For more information, see the [Configure end-user spam notifications](#configure-end-user-spam-notifications) section later in this topic.
+   - **Enable end-user spam notifications**: For more information, see the [Configure end-user spam notifications](#configure-end-user-spam-notifications) section later in this article.

    When you're finished, click **Next**.